NCERT Solutions for Class 12 Chemistry Chapter 5 – Free PDF Download

 Soln: One of the criteria of classifying colloids is the physical state of the dispersed phase and dispersion medium.
 Depending upon the type of the dispersed phase and dispersion medium (solid, liquid, or gas), there can be eight types of colloidal systems.

-Question 5.10: How does pressure and temperature affect the adsorption of gases on solids.
+Question 5.10: Discuss the effect of pressure and temperature on the adsorption of gases

 Soln: Effect of pressure: